Skip to Content

 Contact Us

-There are a variety of reasons why detox drinks have become so popular in recent years.
-Yes, celebrity endorsements from the likes of the Jenner/Kardashians have definitely contributed, but we also have to credit the appeal of the numerous health benefits provided by detox beverages.
+There are several reasons why detox drinks have gained popularity in recent years.
+Yes, celebrity endorsements and social media trends have definitely contributed.
+However, we must also credit the appeal of detox beverages to consumers with wellness-centered goals and lifestyles.

 When you hear the word "detox," you may be thinking of a complicated combination of ingredients needed to create a cleansing concoction; thankfully, detox beverages are much simpler than that.
 Often qualifying as "clean label," detox drinks can be purchased as Ready-to-Drink (RTD) beverages from stores or be made with ingredients you likely already have at home.

-No matter where you get your detox beverage, here are some key ingredients you should look for:
+No matter where you get your detox beverage, here are some key ingredients you may find on the nutrition label:

 2. Ginger